-This relativity-based estimate is not independent from either the pure exposure rate $\mu{expos}$ or from the pure experience burn-cost $\widehat{\mu{bc}}$ .
-It shares dependence on the industry size-of-loss distribution with the exposure rate.
-The experience rates for first and second layers are also clearly related (for example, there can be no losses in the second layer without at least one loss in the first layer).
+This relativity-based estimate is not independent from either the pure exposure rate μ{expos} or from the pure experience burn cost μ{bc} .
+It shares dependence on the industry size-of-loss distribution with the exposure rate.10 The experience rates for first and second layers are also clearly related (for example, there can be no losses in the second layer without at least one loss in the first layer with limit L_1).